 Planning is about event logistics.
 Which KOLs should be invited is one small part.
 Teams rarely have a process in place for specific KOLs.
 Choosing a collaborative approach with a set-out process allows for better alignment towards key objectives.

 In our German KOL example, the process challenges can be managed with proper planning by the marketing team and the medical team together, along with global partners.
 Schedule a meeting with those four or five people during which they coordinate desired engagements for that KOL over the next year across territories.
 Be proactive rather than reactive to prevent embarrassment and blame and ensure success.

 Global KOL Management Technology Challenges

-KOL specific plans are often locked into a customer relationship management (CRM) software where they are only accessible to the field medical or field commercial teams.
+KOL-specific plans are often locked into a customer relationship management (CRM) software where they are only accessible to the field medical or field commercial teams.
 Solutions like Veeva are good if everyone is on the same platform.
 However, leaders in the home office often are not using Veeva.
 And many times, all countries are not on the same version of Veeva.
-In these cases, it helps having a platform dedicated to helping coordinate engagement plans for the top KOLs.
+In these cases, it helps to have a platform dedicated to helping coordinate engagement plans for the top KOLs.